-Before I went on my first cruise it wasn’t hard to find out about the ship, the destinations and practical things like what to pack.
+Before I went on my first cruise it wasn’t hard to find out practical information about the ship, the destinations we’d be visiting and what to pack.
 But one question that was a lot harder to answer was what’s it actually like on a cruise?
 What do you do on a typical day?
 If you’re a first-time cruiser you probably have no idea what to expect.
 So after my latest trip I thought I’d share a day in the life of a cruise, with how I spent 24 hours on board P&O Cruises Britannia.

 24 hours on board P&O Cruises’ Britannia